 The J-1 Visa allows those who are approved to participate in an “exchange program” to temporarily remain in the U.S. for the duration of the program.
 J-1 program categories range from au pair, scientist, student to physician, and can also provide for summer employment.
-Often, but not always, the J-1 nonimmigrant is expected to return to his home country for two years after completion of his program, in order to utilize the experience and skills he had acquired.
-However, this two-year requirement only applies to obtaining an H or L visa or permanent residence in the United States.
+Often, but not always, the J-1 nonimmigrant is expected to return to his home country for 2 years after completion of his program, in order to utilize the experience and skills he had acquired.
+However, this 2-year requirement only applies to obtaining an H or L visa or permanent residence in the United States.

 Legal Guru in All Things Immigration

 “Mr. Shusterman and his law firm have represented my family and me very successfully.
 He is not only a legal guru in all things immigration but even more so he is an exceptional human being because he empathizes with his clients and cares that justice is done.”

 The J program is administered by the US Department of Status.
 In order to apply for a J-1 visa, you need to obtain form DS-2019 from your sponsoring agency.
 You need to ask either the Responsible Officer (RO) or the Alternate Responsible Officer (ARO) what documents you need in order to obtain form DS-2019.